Assignable Activities

 Published and Drafts

-Published activities that may be assigned to students.
+Published activities may be assigned to students.

 Drafts are activities that have been saved but not published.